qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 Launch the Event ID module
 ..........................

-To launch the 'Event ID' module, either click on the |event_id| :sup:`Event ID` icon or click on :menuselection:`Database --> eVis --> Event ID Tool`.
+To launch the 'Event ID' module, either click on the |eventId| :sup:`Event ID` icon or click on :menuselection:`Database --> eVis --> Event ID Tool`.
 This will cause the cursor to change to an arrow with an 'i' on top of it signifying that the ID tool is active.

-To view the photographs linked to vector features in the active vector layer displayed in the |qg| map window, move the Event ID cursor over the feature and then click the mouse.
+To view the photographs linked to vector features in the active vector layer displayed in the QGIS map window, move the Event ID cursor over the feature and then click the mouse.
 After clicking on the feature, the :guilabel:`Event Browser` window is opened and the photographs on or near the clicked locality are available for display in the browser.
 If more than one photograph is available,